fontesrp/delawe-api/README.md

 $ echo "ENV['GOOGLE_MAPS_API_KEY'] = 'YOUR_API_KEY'" > config/initializers/app_keys.rb
 ```

+Run `$ rails db:seed` again to update the locations of the users and orders.

 # Licence
 I hope for nothing.
 I fear nothing.
 I am free.
 See the [LICENSE](./LICENSE) file for details.